camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-experession-language.html.md

 context.
 To find more information about the available variables please see the [corresponding section][variables].

-The following example show a `inputParameter` which uses expression language to call a method of a bean.
+The following example shows an `inputParameter` which uses expression language to call a method of a bean.

 ```xml